Step-by-Step Guide to Switching from STCS to LCS in Cassandra 4.x and 5.x

 )

-Never initiate an LCS migration while major compactions or full repairs are active.
-Concurrent compaction threads will saturate disk I/O and trigger read timeouts.
+Never start an LCS migration while a major compaction or full repair is active — concurrent compaction threads saturate disk I/O and trigger read timeouts.
+A migration that competes with in-flight anti-entropy repair streaming is the most common way this task wedges a deployment.

 nodetool compactionstats | grep -i "pending tasks" | awk '{print $NF}'